Monitoring platform events

 • active Router2 application with EximeeEvents

-• application provided with the Eximee platform since version 2.3167.0
+• application delivered with the Eximee platform starting from version 2.3167.0

 • active WebformsRest application